Top 10 Tips For Staying Healthy While Studying Online

 Hello!

-Exams can be pretty stressful, and it is important to take care of your physical and mental health.
-Especially when you are studying online, it’s easy to lose track of time and forget to take care of yourself.
-Here are the best 10 tips so you can stay healthy while you study online.
+Exams can be stressful, and taking care of your physical and mental health is essential.
+When studying online, it’s easy to lose track of time and neglect self-care.
+Here are the top 10 practical tips to help you stay healthy while studying online.

 1. Sleep